casper-bug/QuickBill/README.md

+### QuickBill
-### This is a QuickBill application, a Progressive Web App (PWA) designed for order management.
+An application, a Progressive Web App (PWA) designed for order management.

 It allows you to: